theayushvyas/MERN-Resources/NodeJS/Code.md

-## File Based Module
+## File-Based Module
-File system Modules are installed locally in your Node JS application , and the are for the purpose on interconnecting different files
+File system Modules are installed locally in your Node JS application, and the are for the purpose on interconnecting different files
- Eg: In this eg we will print Hello World But using two different Files .
+ Eg: In this eg we will print Hello World But using two different Files.

  There are two ways to export any module

  **Way 1**
  **Example.js**
  ```